 The Mexican bean beetle is a type of lady beetle.
 The larvae of the Mexican bean beetle feed on the underside of bean leaves.
 As they eat the leaves it causes the leaves to turn brown and lacy.
-Eventually the leaves will die and fall off the bean plants.
+Eventually, the leaves will die and fall off the bean plants.
 Adult Mexican bean beetles will chew on leaves but may also eat the bean pods.

-The larvae of the Mexican bean beetle are very strange looking.
+The larvae of the Mexican bean beetle are very strange-looking.
 They are yellow or orange-yellow and covered with spines.
 They will feed for about 3 weeks on the underside of the leaves.

 When the larvae are fully grown they pupate underneath the leaf.

-The adult Mexican bean beetles range in color from yellow to red brown.
+The adult Mexican bean beetles range in color from yellow to red-brown.
 They have 16 black spots on their wings, each wing has 8 spots arranged in 3 rows.
 Depending on your temperatures in your area you can get anywhere from 1 to 3 generations of Mexican bean beetles in your garden in 1 season.
 One generation is usual in western and northern states but up to 3 generations can occur in southern states.
 They will winter in the adult stage in areas along the edges of plantings or in leaf litter in fields and will emerge in late spring.
 The larvae and adults are usually feeding through July and August.

 Organic Pest Control for Mexican Bean Beetle

-As an organic gardener I don’t want to be spraying my plants with chemicals to get rid of the beetles.
+As an organic gardener, I don’t want to be spraying my plants with chemicals to get rid of the beetles.
 My methods can take some time but if you have a smaller bean patch it can be quick.
 When you notice damage to your bean plants start checking the plants daily.
 I get a cup of water and add a little dish soap to it.
-I handpick the larvae and adult beetles daily and put them into the cup of soapy water.
+I handpick the larvae and adult beetles daily and put them into a cup of soapy water.
 This will kill the beetles and help to stop the cycle.
 Mexican bean beetles will drop to the ground if you shake the plant too much.
 This is their way of trying to escape.
-Try to not shake your bean plants too much when you are hand picking the beetles.
+Try to not shake your bean plants too much when you are hand-picking the beetles.

 Look for their eggs and destroy them as soon as you find them.
 I have seen people use a roll of duck tape sticky side out to pull the eggs from the underside of the leaf.
 You can also use a lint roller to get the eggs of the leaves (I am going to try this method this year).

-You can also cover your plants with floating row cover before you find the beetles until the plants are large enough to withstand the leaf damage that the beetles cause.
+You can also cover your plants with a floating row cover before you find the beetles until the plants are large enough to withstand the leaf damage that the beetles cause.
 Another option is to attract or release native predators to help control the Mexican bean beetle population.
 Release spined soldier bugs to help control early generations of the pest or parasitic wasps as soon as possible after you see the egg clusters in your garden.
 You can apply organic insecticidal soap to the underside of the leaves or you can also try to use neem oil.

 Grow Some Beans

 Don’t let the fear of Mexican bean beetles cause you not to try growing delicious beans in your garden this year.
 They are typically a really easy crop to grow.
 If you stay on top of handpicking the beetles off of your plants you will have great success with your bean this year.
 I am more prepared this year to battle the bean beetles than I have been in past years.
-I am very excited for a huge bean harvest this year for my family.
+I am very excited about a huge bean harvest this year for my family.

 Good luck in the garden!